-In parallel of this Directive the Commission launched on 29 June 2017 a new class of pension products, the PEPP (pan-european personal pension).
-This proposal is accompanied by a Recommendation on the tax treatment to grant the same tax treatment to PEPPs as is currently granted to similar existing national products.
+In parallel of this Directive the Commission launched on 29 June 2017 a new class of pension products, the PEPP (paneuropean personal pension).
+This proposal was accompanied by a Recommendation on the tax treatment to grant the same tax treatment to PEPPs as is currently granted to similar existing national products.
 On 19 June 2018 the Council agreed on the final compromise for submission to the Parliament.
-Once adopted, this Regulation wil enter into force 20 days after its publication in the OJ of the EU.
+Adopted on 14th June 2019 by the Council, this Regulation entered into force 20 days after its publication in the OJ of the EU on 25 July 2019.
+First PEPP launch?
+2021?
+As far as far we are concern as of today (May 2023) there is no PEPP in the EU.

-2. Chronology of events
+2. Chronology of events: key dates

-- 27 March 2014: In response to "Call for Advice" from EIOPA1, the European Commission adopted a legislative project2 aiming at establishing new regulations on Institutions for Occupational Retirement Provision (IORP).
-This meant reviewing Directive 2003/41/EC with the aim of improving the governance and transparency of these institutions in Europe, as well as promoting cross-border activities and long-term investment. - 17 September 2014: An initial agreement3 to the project was proposed during the Italian presidency of the Council of the European Union; followed by a second 4 in October and a third 5 and fourth agreement6 in November. - 28 November 2014: A revised version of the fourth agreement 7 was published, at the same time as a review mandate8. - 10 December 2014: On behalf of the Council, the Committee of EU permanent representatives agreed to a negotiation phase9 for a proposed Directive IORP II, opening the negotiations with the Parliament to have the Directive adopted. - 28 May 2015: Following adoption of a draft opinion10 in February, the economic affairs commission, EMPL, voted and adopted its amendments to the proposed Directive.
-11 - 25 January 2016: The Economic Affairs Committee (ECON) of the European Parliament approved IORP II (47 pros against 3).
+- 27 March 2014: In response to "Call for Advice" from EIOPA, the European Commission adopted a legislative project aiming at establishing new regulations on Institutions for Occupational Retirement Provision (IORP).
+This meant reviewing Directive 2003/41/EC with the aim of improving the governance and transparency of these institutions in Europe, as well as promoting cross-border activities and long-term investment. - 17 September 2014: An initial agreement to the project was proposed during the Italian presidency of the Council of the European Union; followed by a second in October and a third and fourth agreement in November. - 28 November 2014: A revised version of the fourth agreement was published, at the same time as a review mandate. - 10 December 2014: On behalf of the Council, the Committee of EU permanent representatives agreed to a negotiation phase for a proposed Directive IORP II, opening the negotiations with the Parliament to have the Directive adopted.